 Marine apparently shoots himself by accident at Washington guard post

-A Marine is in critical condition Friday after apparently shooting himself by accident inside a guard post at the Marine Corps barracks in Washington, D.C., officials say.
+A Marine apparently shot himself by accident Friday inside a guard post at the Marine Corps barracks in Washington, D.C., officials say.

 One official with the Marines told Fox News that “early indications are this was a negligent discharge.”

-Another said the Marine is in critical condition after suffering a gunshot wound to the abdomen.
+Another said the Marine suffered a gunshot wound to the abdomen, while Marine Corps spokeswoman Capt.
+Colleen McFadden described the wound as "self-inflicted."

+The Marine is now in “stable condition with a non-life threatening injury,” she added.

 The shooting happened at the Marine Corps Barracks and Commandant's House around 8 a.m. and is “currently under investigation,” the Marine Corps said in a statement.